Cirqus Voltaire: Design

+The name of the game is partly based on Voltaire.

 It was the first Williams/Bally pinball machine missing a real replay-knocker, a device driven by a coil to produce a loud bang when hammering against the wood of the cabinet or backbox.
 Instead this sound effect was pre-recorded and played via the speakers.
 It was also the second machine (after Capcom's Flipper Football released in 1996) to move the dot-matrix display (DMD) from the backbox right into the cabinet, but the idea of placing the display there was conceived earlier by John Trudeau in a canceled game called Aces. in order not to distract the player from gameplay when watching the DMD (an idea that was taken to the maximum with the Pinball 2000 architecture two years later).

 A development timeline was published on Williams website.

 A series of three whitewoods were produced.
 The ringmaster mechanism was introduced on the second whitewood.
 On sample production games the ringmaster had a thinner face than on the final production machines.